scare-scale/ScareScale/src/content/movie/nightbitch-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /jvFj4V2C6fQziMhOzCYdeW2vEbS.jpg
+synopsis: "A woman, thrown into the stay-at-home routine of raising a toddler in the suburbs, slowly embraces the feral power deeply rooted in motherhood, as she becomes increasingly aware of the bizarre and undeniable signs that she may be turning into a dog."
 ---
-A woman, thrown into the stay-at-home routine of raising a toddler in the suburbs, slowly embraces the feral power deeply rooted in motherhood, as she becomes increasingly aware of the bizarre and undeniable signs that she may be turning into a dog.